 Overall, the proposal area would be categorised as highly disturbed through construction and maintenance of the channels, roads and housing and associated services.
+Some of the channels area are adjacent to active agricultural areas including vineyards.

 Archaeological Context

 The Leeton area is within an area identified as part of the Wiradjuri language group.
 This is an assemblage of many small clans and bands speaking a number of similar dialects (Howitt 1996, Tindale 1974, MacDonald 1983, Horton 1994).
 The Wiradjuri language group was the largest in NSW prior to European settlement.
 The borders were however, not static, they were most likely fluid, expanding and contracting over time to the movements of smaller family or clan groups.
 Boundaries ebbed and flowed through contact with neighbours, the seasons and periods of drought and abundance.